manceps/tfw/README.md

 - Thurs May 30 at New Relic: [meetup](https://www.meetup.com/pdxpython/events/gmxlbqyzhbfc) and [slides](slides/)
 - Tensorflow World 2019

-## Portland Python User Group, May 30 2019
+## Portland Python User Group, May 29-30 2019

-We'll show you how to use a state of pipeline to unredact the Mueller Report at Portland Meetups May 29 & 30:
+We'll show you how to use a state of pipeline to unredact (inaccurately) the Mueller Report at Portland Meetups May 29 & 30:

 - Wed May 29 at Vacasa: [meetup](http://bit.ly/tfnw-052919) and [slides](https://github.com/manceps/tfw/tree/master/slides/)
 - Thurs May 30 at New Relic: [meetup](https://www.meetup.com/pdxpython/events/gmxlbqyzhbfc) and [slides](slides/)

 Many of the techniques we use are explained in detail in [**N**atural **L**anguage **P**rocessing **i**n **A**ction](http://bit.ly/npia-py).

-## Portland Python User Group, May 30 2019

 ### Unredacting the Mueller Report